ethz-asl/analog_gauge_reader/README.md

 mim install mmocr
 ```

+We use the following versions: mmocr 1.0.0, mmdet 3.0.0, mmcv 2.0.0, mmengine 0.7.2

 #### install yolov8

+We use ultralytics version 8.0.66

 ```shell
 pip install ultralytics
 ```

 #### install sklearn

+We use scikit-learn version 1.2.2

 ```shell
 pip install -U scikit-learn
 ```